bareos/bareos/docs/manuals/source/DocumentationStyleGuide/Gotchas.rst

 ``:option:``
 ------------

-Don't use the ``:options:`` role, as this tries to refers to a option definition, which we don't have.
+Don't use the ``:options:`` role, as this tries to refers to an option definition, which we don't have.
 Also, as we document different programs, using option would require to prefix it with the program name, see https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#directive-program.

 This only applies to ``:options:`` without domain.
-We do you ``:config:option:`` in :ref:`DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration:Bareos Configuration`.
+We do use ``:config:option:`` in :ref:`DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration:Bareos Configuration`.